oroinc/documentation/user_guide/notification_rules.rst

 Recipient list
 ^^^^^^^^^^^^^^
-In the *"Recipient list"*, choose to what users the email will be sent when the rule is trigged.
+The *"Recipient list"* section defines a list of, to which the email will be sent when the rule is met.
 You can use one specific :term:`user` and/or :ref:`user groups <user-management-groups>` and/or a specific
 address, to which the email will be sent.
 If the *Owner* box is checked, the email will be sent to the user who is assigned as the entity owner.